Silverfeelin/Starbound-SpawnableItemPack/README.md

 ##### Using the interface
 After opening the interface, you will be presented with a list of items.
 Note that the interface may take a second or two to load, as the item lists are being populated when you open the interface.

-Also note that not every preview image may appear as expected.
-The preview images for a large number of animated objects and items will show all frames rather than one image.
-Finding a fix and applying it is planned.

 The functionality of the interface is shown in the below image.
 You can only select one category at once.
 Deselecting the current category is possible.
 ![Interface](https://raw.githubusercontent.com/Silverfeelin/SpawnableItemPack/master/readme/sip.png "Interface")